-ma ma It is usually desirable to amplify libraries prepared in lambda vectors to make a large, stable quantity of a high-titer stock of the library.
-However, more than one round of amplification is not recommended, since slower growing clones may be significantly underrepresented. Να ote It is recommended to amplify the Lambda gt11 library in the Y1088 host strain.
-This strain is restriction negative but methylation positive.
-All recombinant phage should be passed through Y1088 before plating on a restriction positive host.
-Day 1 1 .
+It is usually desirable to amplify libraries prepared in lambda vectors to make a large, stable quantity of a high-titer stock of the library.
+However, more than one round of amplification is not recommended, since slower growing clones may be significantly underrepresented.
+Day 1 1.
 Prepare the host strains as outlined in Preparing the Host Strains .
-Day 2 2 .
-Dilute the cells to an OD{600} of 0.5 in 10 mM MgSO4.
-Use 600 μl of cells at an OD{600} of 0.5/150-mm plate.
-3 Combine aliquots of the packaged mixture or library suspension containing ~5 × 10 4 pfu of bacteriophage with 600 μl of host cells at an OD 600 of 0.5 in BD 14-ml polypropylene tubes.
-To amplify 1 × 10 6 plaques, use a total of 20 aliquots (each aliquot contains 5 × 10 4 plaques/150-mm plate).
+Day 2 2.
+Dilute the cells to an OD{600} of 0.5 in 10 mM MgSO 4 .
+Use 600 μl of cells at an OD{600} of 0.5 for each 150-mm plate.
+3. Combine aliquots of the packaged mixture or library suspension containing $\sim 5 \times 10^4$ pfu of bacteriophage with 600 μl of host cells at an OD 600 of 0.5 in 14-ml BD Falcon [®] polypropylene round-bottom tubes.
+To amplify 1×10^6 plaques, use a total of 20 aliquots (each aliquot contains 5×10^4 plaques/150-mm plate).
 Note Do not add more than 300 μ l of phage/600 μ l of cells.
-4 .
-Incubate the tubes containing the phage and host cells for 15 minutes at 37°C. 5 .
-Mix 6.5 ml of NZY top agar, melted and cooled to ~48°C, with each aliquot of infected bacteria and spread evenly onto a freshly poured 150-mm NZY agar plate.
-6 .
-Incubate the plates at 37° C for 6-8 hours.
+Incubate the tubes containing the phage and host cells for 15 minutes at 37°C. 5.
+Mix 6.5 ml of NZY top agar, melted and cooled to ~48°C, with each aliquot of infected bacteria and spread evenly onto a freshly poured 150-mm bottom agar plate.
+6. Incubate the plates at 37°C for 6-8 hours.
 Do not allow the plaques to get larger than 1-2 mm.
 On completion, the plaques should be touching.
-7 .
-Overlay the plates with \sim 8-10 ml of SM buffer.
+Overlay the plates with ~8-10 ml of SM buffer.
 Store the plates at 4°C overnight (with gentle rocking if possible).
 This allows the phage to diffuse into the SM buffer.

-- 8. Recover the bacteriophage suspension from each plate and pool it into a sterile polypropylene container.
+Day 3 8.
+Recover the bacteriophage suspension from each plate and pool it into a sterile polypropylene container.
 Rinse the plates with an additional 2 ml of SM buffer and pool.
 Add chloroform to a 5% (v/v) final concentration.
-Mix well and incubate for 15 minutes at room temperature. - 9.
-Remove the cell debris by centrifugation for 10 minutes at $500 \times g$. - 10.
-Recover the supernatant and transfer it to a sterile polypropylene container.
+Mix well and incubate for 15 minutes at room temperature.

+9. Remove the cell debris by centrifugation for 10 minutes at $500 \times g$.

+- 10. Recover the supernatant and transfer it to a sterile polypropylene container.
 If the supernatant appears cloudy or has a high amount of cell debris, repeat steps 8 and 9.
-If the supernatant is clear, add chloroform to a 0.3% (v/v) final concentration and store at 4°C. Store aliquots of the amplified library in 7% (v/v) DMSO at -80° C. - 11.
+If the supernatant is clear, add chloroform to a 0.3% (v/v) final concentration and store at 4°C. Store aliquots of the amplified library in 7% (v/v) DMSO at -80°C. - 11.
 Check the titer of the amplified library using host cells and serial dilutions of the library.
 (Assume $\sim 10^9 10^{11}$ pfu/ml.)